guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/IaC/Terraform.md

 We can also combine the comparison operators like this to make use of a specific version within a range. pessimistic constraint operators --> defined by making use of the tilde greater than symbol --> ~> 1.2 This operator allows TerraForm to download the specific version or any available incremental version based on the value we provided.

 we can also make use of command line flags.
 We can pass an as many variables as we want with this method by making use of the dashboard flag multiple times. terraform apply -var "filename=/root/pets.txt" -var "content=We love Pets!"

-We can also make use of environment variables with TF_VAR followed by the name of a declared variable.
-Ex: export TF_VAR_filename="/root/pets.txt"

 when we're dealing with a lot of variables, we can load values by making use of variable definition files.
 These variable definition files can be named anything but should always end in either .tfvars or .tfvars.json.
 The variable definition file if called .tfvars or .tfvars.json or by any other name ending with *.auto.tfvars or *.auto.tfvars.json will be automatically loaded by TerraForm.